 b.
 If the applicant has identified actual or potential apparent conflicts of interest (personal, financial, or organizational) that could affect the independence and integrity of the research, including the design, conduct, or reporting of the research, the applicant is to provide a specific and robust mitigation plan to address each of those conflicts.
 At a minimum, the applicant is expected to explain the specific processes and procedures that the applicant has in place, or will put in place, to identify and eliminate (or, at the very least, mitigate) any such conflicts of interest pertinent to the funded project during the period of performance.
 Documentation that may be helpful in this regard may include organizational codes of ethics/conduct and policies regarding organizational, personal, and financial conflicts of interest.
-There is no quarantee that the plan, if any, will be accepted as proposed.
+There is no guarantee that the plan, if any, will be accepted as proposed.

-OJP will assess research and evaluation independence and integrity based on considerations such as the adequacy of the applicant's efforts to identify factors that could affect the objectivity or integrity of the proposed staff and/or the applicant entity

-(and any subrecipients) in carrying out the research, development, or evaluation activity; and the adequacy of the applicant's existing or proposed remedies to control any such factors.
+OJP will assess research and evaluation independence and integrity based on considerations such as the adequacy of the applicant's efforts to identify factors that could affect the objectivity or integrity of the proposed staff and/or the applicant entity (and any subrecipients) in carrying out the research, development, or evaluation activity; and the adequacy of the applicant's existing or proposed remedies to control any such factors.

 - c.
-Logic model (see page 15). - d.
-Timeline or milestone chart (see page 15). - e.
+Logic model (see page 13). - d.
+Timeline or milestone chart (see page 14). - e.
 Résumés of all key personnel. - f.
-Job descriptions outlining roles and responsibilities for all key positions. - g.
-Letters of support/memoranda of understanding from partner organizations (see page 16).
+Job descriptions outlining roles and responsibilities for all key positions.